Dozens of athletes call on UEFA to ban Israel over rights abuses

 Moreover, Israel continues to entrench its occupation of the West Bank and East Jerusalem, imposing a regime that the International Court of Justice says is “tantamount to the crime of apartheid”.

-Wednesday’s letter argued that Israel has used football to legitimise its occupation in those areas.
+The rights groups’ letter argued that Israel has used football to legitimise its occupation in those areas.

 The country, for example, allows clubs from illegal settlements in the occupied West Bank to participate in its professional leagues, in an apparent violation of FIFA rules.

-“The participation of teams from illegal settlements in Israeli football leagues is a breach of fundamental principles of international law,” Wednesday’s letter read.
+“The participation of teams from illegal settlements in Israeli football leagues is a breach of fundamental principles of international law,” Tuesday’s letter read.

 “UEFA’s relationship with the IFA – providing funding and allowing Israeli teams to play in international tournaments – means that UEFA may also be facilitating these violations and may themselves be accountable.”